Lead Buying Compliance Checklist

 Do I really need to DNC scrub aged leads?

-Yes — fines are $500-$1,500 per violation, per call.
+Yes.
+Fines are $500 to $1,500 per violation, per call.
 Aged leads may have added themselves to the DNC registry since the original inquiry.
 The small cost of scrubbing (pennies per lead) is negligible compared to the risk.
 Scrub every list, every time, regardless of what your vendor promises.